 CLARE GOES GREEN Clare MCR is committed to making Clare as Green/sustainable as possible.
-To help with this goal our Green Officer, Ellie, together with previous Green Officers, has made a 'Clare Goes Green' guide which explains Clare's Eco goals, and how you can be more sustainable.
+To help with this goal our Green Officer, Haley, together with previous Green Officers, has made a 'Clare Goes Green' guide which explains Clare's Eco goals, and how you can be more sustainable.
+CLARE GOES GREEN'S TOP FIVE TIPS FOR SUSTAINABILITY IN COLLEGE - 1.
+Try plant-based!
+Go for the vegan option in the buttery, or try that vegan formal!
+Reducing your consumption of animal-based food products where possible helps reduce the environmental impact of your meals immensely. - 2.
+Keep an eye on your radiator!
+Feeling too hot?
+Or too cold?
+Learn to adjust the level of your radiator and, where possible, turn it off when you're heading out for a while. - 3.
+Save energy!
+Bring a clothes airer to dry your clothes in your room.
+You'll also find yourself waiting for empty dryers a lot less often. - 4.
+Reduce consumption!
+Save a bit of money by thinking twice before buying that one extra thing off of Amazon; it's often one extra thing you have to pack when moving out.
+And consider whether you can get what you need from the range of independent and charity shops around Cambridge. - 5.
+Wash food packaging before recycling!
+Before recycling your empty tin cans or plastic food packaging, give it a rinse for just a few seconds under the sink.
 ECO SCHEMES AT CLARE - Discussions of taking ruminants off the buttery menu could help us make a substantial step forward in reducing our carbon footprint in Clare and you can help to push this agenda by opting to avoid these food options.
-If you want to go further opt for the veggie or vegan options (if Clare went completely vegan, we could bring this up to saving a staggering 332 tCO2/yr which equates to 13.4% of our annual CO2 emissions). - Improving our food waste handling by using food waste bins can have a big impact on Clare's carbon emissions.
-Due to difficulties with students not cleaning out their bins properly in previous years, they are no longer a mainstay in kitchens, but YOU can request a food waste bin from the accommodation office (accomodation@clare.cam.ac.uk) just please commit to emptying it regularly and giving it a quick clean (you can make a rota for your kitchen to share this responsibility and then no one has to do it too often if you're averse)!
-Further, if we can perfect our waste management through composting and more recycling, we can bump our carbon savings up to 139 tCO2/yr (5.6%)!
+If you want to go further, opt for the veggie or vegan options (if Clare went completely vegan, we could bring this up to saving a staggering 332 tCO2/yr which equates to 13.4% of our annual CO2 emissions). - Improving our food waste handling by using food waste bins can have a big impact on Clare's carbon emissions.
+Due to difficulties with students not cleaning out their bins properly in previous years, they are no longer a mainstay in kitchens, but YOU can request a food waste bin from the accommodation office (accomodation@clare.cam.ac.uk) just please commit to emptying it regularly and giving it a quick clean!
+If we can perfect our waste management through composting and more recycling, we can bump our carbon savings up to 139 tCO2/yr (5.6%)!
 We're currently working on trying to get food waste bins as a mainstay with a trial in Clare Court contact MCR Green Officer mcr-green@clare.cam.ac.uk if you're interested in helping! - If college reduce our heating during the holidays, we can reduce Clare's carbon emissions by 1.5%.
 HOWEVER, if we all commit to lowering our thermostats even by a 1 or 2 degrees, we can push this further.
 In Winter try popping on some fluffy socks and another jumper before reaching to turn the thermostat up each time.
-WAYS TO MAKE A DIFFERENCE AND GET INVOLVED:
+MORE WAYS TO MAKE A DIFFERENCE AND GET INVOLVED: